jie-jay/jie-jay/README.md

 My name is Jie(Jay), currently pursuing a PhD at the [CLOUDS](http://www.cloudbus.org) lab at the University of Melbourne.
 My research interest includes machine learning, primarily (multi-agent) deep reinforcement learning for cloud resource management and optimisation.

+Before start my PhD, I worked in a retail company as a software engineer -> IT Infrastructure Manager -> CTO.
+I'm also a AWS certified solution architect.

 I have being programming since the late 1990s, started with x86 assembly and C.
-I used two dozens of programming languages in my industry career(primarily Java/C#/Go), and currenly obsessed with Julia.
+I used two dozens of programming languages in my career(primarily Java/C#/Go), and currenly obsessed with Julia.

+My favourite OS is FreeBSD.
+I'm a hater of scripting language and ORM, they bite me too many times in the past.

+If you are willing to connect, I can be reached through [Linkedin](https://www.linkedin.com/in/jie-zhao-64843765).

 [![Jie's GitHub stats](https://github-readme-stats.vercel.app/api?username=jie-jay&count_private=true&theme=github_dark)](https://github.com/jie-jay)